Quotations from Chairman Mao Tse-tung: Content

 Quotations from Chairman Mao Tse-Tung consists of 427 quotations, organized thematically into 33 chapters.
-It is also called "Thoughts of Chairman Mao" by many Chinese people.
+It is also called "Thoughts of Chairman Mao" by many Chinese.
 The quotations range in length from a sentence to a few short paragraphs, and borrow heavily from a group of about two dozen documents in the four volumes of Mao's Selected Works.

 Usually the quotations are arranged logically, to deal with one to three themes in the development of a chapter.
 The table below summarizes the book.